 Alternatively, you can invest via exchange traded funds (ETFs) or other funds that use ESG factors as part of their asset allocation.
 But much like individual investors, fund managers have to choose which criteria they’re going to focus on.
 So the principle here is roughly the same as choosing stocks – read the methodology of a fund you’re interested in to see whether its ESG aims match yours.

-These are the 15 highest-rated stocks according to Corporate Knights’ ESG criteria, outlined in the Corporate Knights Global 100 report.
+These are the five highest-rated stocks according to Corporate Knights’ ESG criteria, outlined in the Corporate Knights Global 100 report.

 To create the report, Corporate Knights ranks listed companies around the world with over $1 billion revenue.
 They assess 21 ESG KPIs covering the management of resources, employees and finances, plus clean revenue and supplier performance.
 The report only takes publicly listed data into account.

-That devotion to the environment has seen the Ørsted named the best sustainability stock according to Corporate Knights’ ESG ratings, up from fourth position last year.
-The company performed particularly well in terms of water productivity, waste productivity and clean revenue, which measures the portion of income that has a clear environmental benefit.
+The company’s devotion to the environment saw Ørsted named the Corporate Knights’ best ESG stock in 2020.
+Although it has now moved to fourth position, its continued inclusion on the list means that Ørsted’s ESG commitment is for the long term.
+The company performs particularly well in terms of water productivity, waste productivity and clean revenue, which measures the portion of income that has a clear environmental benefit.

 Neste is an oil refining and marketing business in Finland, and the world’s largest producer of renewable diesel.